CALL NOW

 But motorists may also inadvertently contribute to these types of accidents.
 Many drivers don’t like driving behind or beside a big rig, so they’ll speed up to pass one, especially if they see the bigger truck has its turn signal on.
 This could lead to them getting caught in a trucker’s blind spot.

-Who Is At Fault For Blind Spot Accidents?
+Who Is At-Fault for Blind Spot Accidents?

 There are several ways to determine who is at fault in any type of auto accident.